natenka/pyneng-book-en/docs/source/book/05_basic_scripts/2_user_input.rst

     print('interface {}'.format(interface))
     print('\n'.join(access_template).format(vlan))

-В первых двух строках запрашивается информация у пользователя.
+The first two lines request information from user.

-Строка ``print('\n' + '-' * 30)`` используется для того,
+The ``print('\n' + '-' * 30)`` line is used to visually separate the information request from the output.
-чтобы визуально отделить запрос информации от вывода.

-Выполнение скрипта:
+Execution of the script:

 ::